 Geoscientists, petrophysicists, engineers, and managers who are seeking (1) an overview of the key technical fundamentals, (2) how to apply these to appraisal and development challenges, and (3) multiple examples of how various companies have fared through the analysis of case studies.

 1.6 CEUs (Continuing Education Units) will be awarded for this 2-day course.

 To receive a full refund, all cancellations must be received in writing no later than 14 days prior to the course start date.
 Cancellations made after the 14-day window will not be refunded.
 Send cancellation requests by email to firstname.lastname@example.org; by fax to +1.866.460.3032 (US) or +1.972.852.9292 (outside US); or mail to SPE Registration, PO Box 833836, Richardson, TX 75083.

 For more details, please contact us at email@example.com.

-Jenkins received an MS in geology and a BS in geological engineering from the South Dakota School of Mines.
-He is a registered professional engineer and a registered professional geologist in Texas.
+Jenkins holds a MS degree in geology and a BS degree in geological engineering both from the South Dakota School of Mines.